|Assessment Type||Assessment length / details||Proportion|

 This module provides an introduction to research methods in psychology, assumes no prior knowledge of psychology and provides students with a knowledge base for future study.
 It provides students with an overview of the basic terminology and concepts of both qualitative and quantitative research methods together with an introduction to research ethics and codes of practice.

-- Communication: Literature searches; presenting findings; introduction to Excel; using tables and figures; developing arguments; referencing
+Literature searches; presenting findings; introduction to data handling using software packages; using tables and figures; developing arguments; referencing.

 |Skills Type||Skills details|